 The seventy feasible noise walls that also achieve the noise reduction design goal were then evaluated for economic reasonability.
-Based on the evaluation, sixty of the remaining seventy noise walls would be economically reasonable on a stand-alone perspective, as the actual cost per benefited receptor does not exceed the adjusted allowable cost per benefited receptor.
+Based on the evaluation, 61 of the remaining seventy noise walls would be economically reasonable on a stand-alone perspective, as the actual cost per benefited receptor does not exceed the adjusted allowable cost per benefited receptor.

-The noise walls' cost-effectiveness was then considered cumulatively, which resulted in two additional noise walls being cost-effective.

-Therefore, based on the traffic noise analysis and noise abatement evaluation conducted, highway traffic noise abatement measures were brought to the public for viewpoints solicitation for sixty-two noise wall locations based on preliminary design.
+The noise walls' cost-effectiveness was then considered cumulatively, which resulted in two additional noise walls being cost-effective, bringing the total number of cost-effective noise walls to 63.
+Highway traffic noise abatement measures at these 63 locations were brought to the public for viewpoints solicitation, based on preliminary design.
 The noise barriers determined to meet the feasibility and two of the three reasonableness criteria are identified in Tables 7 and 9, and are shown in Figure 2.